-- 305 Dualspot correctioncorrections, that compensates for the loading effect, waswere tested during the intercomparison periods.
-The performance of the correction corrections can be seen in Fig 4, where the sensor data and dualspot corrected data with both methods are compared to the reference instrument MAAP.
-MA200 and MA350 have the dualspot correction inbuilt to the sensor design and the sensor applies the correction automatically.
-For MA200 the correction reduced the quality k_w version of the data by increasingcorrection increased the difference to the reference - 310 MAAP from 21 to 132 ng m-3 and with the k{MA} version from 21 to 48 ng m-3.
-Most notably the variation of the differences increased in both cases, reducing the precision (seen as larger range of whiskers in Fig. 4) of the resultmeasurement.
-For MA350 the correction improved k_w increased the difference from 6967 to 145 ng m-3 and the k{MA} decreased the difference from 67 to -22 ng m-3.
+Dualspot corrections, that compensate for the loading effect, were tested during the intercomparison periods.
+The performance of the corrections can be seen in Fig 4, where the sensor data and dualspot corrected data with both methods are compared to the reference instrument MAAP.
+For MA200 the k_w version of the correction increased the difference to the reference from 21 to 132 ng m-3 and with the k{MA} version from 21 to 48 ng m-3.
+Most notably the variation of the differences increased in both cases, reducing the precision (seen as larger range of whiskers in Fig. 4) of the measurement.
+For MA350 the k_w increased the difference from 67 to 145 ng m-3 and the k{MA} decreased the difference from 67 to -22 ng m-3.
 The precision was reduced, but not as much as for the MA200.
-TheFor k{MA} the inverse in the compensation seems to arise from the relative differences of spot 1 and spot 2-, and the calculation mechanism.
-The k value - 315 was observed to be highly variable and regularlyoccasionally beyond reasonable values for with both sensors methods.
-The AE51 and Observair sensors were paired, and the correction was corrections were applied manually by post-processing.
-For the AE51 the difference improved from -22 to 5 ng m-3, and the with the k_w method and to 8 ng m-3 with the k{MA} method.
+For k{MA} the inverse in the compensation seems to arise from the relative differences of spot 1 and spot 2 and the calculation mechanism.
+The k value was observed to be highly variable and occasionally beyond reasonable values with both methods.
+The AE51 and Observair sensors were paired, and the corrections were applied manually by post-processing.
+For the AE51 the difference improved from -22 to 5 ng m-3 with the k_w method and to 8 ng m-3 with the k{MA} method.
 The precision remained relatively constant with the k_w method and decreased slightly with the k{MA} method.
 The correction worked by increasing concentrations at high attenuations and increasing the accuracy of the measurement.
-For the Observair pairings - 320 the correctioncorrections increased the difference to the reference for OBS1&2 and maintained for OBS3&4.
-The k{W} correction increased concentrations and the k{MA} decreased concentrations.
-For both pairings the correctioncorrections reduced the precision of the measurement.
+For the Observair pairings the corrections increased the difference to the reference for OBS1&2 and for OBS3&4.
+The k_w correction increased concentrations and the k{MA} decreased concentrations.
+For both pairings the corrections reduced the precision of the measurement.